jrbudda/Vivecraft_112/README.md

  - It copies all files found in \assets\ to \mcp9xx\src\assets\.
  This directory is now the full 'Vivecraft' codebase.

-IF you use Eclipse you can open the workspace found in \mcp9xx\eclipse.
+If you use Eclipse you can open the workspace found in \mcp9xx\eclipse.
 You may have to redirect some build path jar's to the correct location.
 To run the game from eclipse you also have to attach natives to the lwjgl jar.

 Make all changes to the game in the \mcp9xx\src\minecraft directory.